Turners Cross, Cork: Sport

 Turners Cross is home to Cork City FC which is based in the Turners Cross Stadium.

 Nearby there is also a rugby stadium, Musgrave Park, which is home to both Dolphin RFC and Sundays Well RFC.
 In addition, Musgrave Park is used for many home matches in the Pro14 tournament by Munster Rugby.

 The local GAA club is Nemo Rangers, although they sold their grounds in Turners Cross for housing and relocated to a new location in nearby Douglas in 2007.

 Education

 The main primary school in the area is Bunscoil Chríost Rí, which is a Catholic mixed (co-educational) school.
-The secondary schools in the area are Christ King, an all-girls school, and Coláiste Chríost Rí, an all-boys school.
+The secondary schools in the area are Christ King, an all-girls school, which was originally served by the Presentation Sisters and Coláiste Chríost Rí, an all-boys school, which was served by the Presentation Brothers.

 Transport

 Road

 Turners Cross takes its name from an important junction, where the road from Cork to Kinsale separated from the road to Carrigaline.
 The road to Carrigaline (passing through Douglas) is now the R851.

 The N27 dual-carriageway, which links Cork city centre to Cork Airport passes through Turners Cross.
 This handles the bulk of the traffic that used the road to Kinsale.